Australia–England sports rivalries: Mixed Martial Arts

 In May 2012, it was announced that the upcoming series of The Ultimate Fighter would see UK fighters pitted against Australian fighters in what was labeled The Smashes, a play on the 130 year-old cricket rivalry between England and Australia called The Ashes.
 The casting call was for Lightweight and Welterweight fighters who were at least 21 years old and had a minimum of two wins in three professional fights.
 Australia's Robert Whittaker came out victorious in the Welterweight tournament with a unanimous decision victory over Englishman Brad Scott in the tournament final.

 Whittaker would once again stir up the rivalry in July 2017 after capturing the interim UFC Middleweight Championship.
 In a post-fight interview, he told champion and Englishman Michael Bisping it was "fate" that they would be fighting for the championship.
-Bisping responded by storming the Octagon and telling Whittaker he was "disgusted" with said interim belt.
-The fight between the two never happened.
+In response, Bisping would storm into the Octagon and tell Whittaker that he was "disgusted" with Whittaker's interim belt and that he should be ashamed for pretending he was a real champion.
+The fight between the two never eventuated.

 Rugby league

-The two nations have met in the final of the Rugby League World Cup eight times, with Australia winning six of their meetings.
+The two nations have met in the final of the Rugby League World Cup three times, with Australia winning all of their meetings.